 In the afternoon, you will have a city tour of Lima.
 You will visit downtown Lima and see several examples of the Spanish architecture of the colonial period including the Plaza de Armas, the Presidential Palace, the Cathedral, and the Church of San Francisco and Catacombs.
 After that, you will see Huaca Huallamarca, a restored adobe pyramid dating from the pre-Inca period located in San Isidro.
 You will tour the upscale residential and commercial district of Miraflores and see the Parque del Amor, a seaside park with a huge statue of a kissing couple, before returning to your hotel.
 Overnight in Lima.
 (B)

-In the morning, you will be transported to the Paracas Harbor for a boat tour of the Ballestas Islands.
+In the morning, you will be transferred to the Paracas Harbor for a boat tour of the Ballestas Islands.
 During this tour, you will see the Paracas Candelabra, a giant geoglyph etched on the coastal hills.
 The Ballestas Islands are teeming with wildlife, including large colonies of sea lions, guanay cormerants, the Peruvian booby, and the Peruvian pelican, as well as zarcillos, Humboldt penguins, and Chilean flamingos.
-At the end of the tour, you will return to Paracas Harbor and then be transferred to Lima by private transportation.
+At the end of the tour, you will return to Paracas Harbor and then be transferred by shuttle bus to Lima.
 Overnight in Lima.
 (B)

 Early morning transfer to the airport for the flight to Cusco.
 Upon arrival, you will be transferred to your hotel.
 Because of the high altitude (10,912 feet above sea level), we recommend that you rest for a short period.
 In the afternoon, you will have a city tour that includes a walk-through of the Cathedral, the Koricancha (‘site of gold’), typical streets, and the four ruins that surround the city: the Sacsayhuaman Fortress, Kenko, Puca Pucara, and Tampumachay.
 Overnight in Cusco.
 (B)